selim-reza-UITS/07_tether/readme.md

 # Contact
 For questions or feedback, please reach out at [selim.reza.uits@gmail.com].

-# Happy gifting with Bestowe! 🎁✨
+# Happy voice contacting with people! 🎁✨